Universal access to education: Work towards better access

 Although racial disparities in college readiness exist, there are several ways to counteract them.
-One way involves the way that students’ communities support them.
+One way involves the way that students' communities support them.
 Their counselors, teachers, and parents must work with them to ensure that their school records, academic records, and such are accurately conveyed to colleges and universities.
-Other crucial factors that would contribute to higher rates of minority enrollment include encouraging students through policies and rewards for focusing on information pertaining to college, providing schools with the necessary resources, and cultivating the classroom environment to be encouraging of students’ skills so that they are better prepared for college.
+Other crucial factors that would contribute to higher rates of minority enrollment include encouraging students through policies and rewards for focusing on information pertaining to college, providing schools with the necessary resources, and cultivating the classroom environment to be encouraging of students' skills so that they are better prepared for college.
 Organizations like the National Association for College Admission Counseling should also be more aware of this issue as well as do more to bring more attention to these disparities.
 Changes also must occur on an institution level for minority students to better succeed.

 Programs like the ones developed at the University of Maryland, Baltimore County work towards eliminating disparities in higher education access in minority students.
 Their programs mostly focus on minorities having better access and getting more involved in science, technology, engineering, and mathematics (STEM) fields.
 One program, the Meyerhoff Scholars Program, aids students by addressing the social capital aspect college readiness.
 This program connects students to financial resources as well as academic and social support, and they also receive research opportunities and connect with on-campus staff members.
 Other programs like the ACTiVATE program and the Partnerships for Innovation Program have stemmed from the Meyerhoff Scholars Program.
 These have pushed minority students towards success in accessing and completing post-secondary education, especially in STEM fields.
 Other programs across the country have also aided minority students in succeeding in higher education.

 Access to education by law

-In 2009 the House of Indian Parliament and the President of India both signed and approved a bill that would grant free law mandated education for children ages six to fourteen.
+In 2009, both the houses of the Indian Parliament and the President of India both signed and approved a bill that would grant free, legally-mandated education for children ages six to fourteen.
 It was considered a major step towards universal education for all.
-Muchkund Dubey author of the article “The Right of Children to Free and Compulsory Education Act, 2009 : The Story of Missed Opportunity" discusses and highlights the issues of access, quality of education, financial implication, and discrimination.
+Muchkund Dubey author of the article "The Right of Children to Free and Compulsory Education Act, 2009 : The Story of Missed Opportunity" discusses and highlights the issues of access, quality of education, financial implication, and discrimination.

-In the United States, Brown vs. Board of Education was a landmark decision because it found and declared that, “separate educational facilities are inherently unequal”.
+In the United States, Brown vs. Board of Education was a landmark decision because it found and declared that, "separate educational facilities are inherently unequal".
 This began the process of desegregation in many schools that had not desegregated yet.
 The significance of Brown vs. Board was the universal right of all students to attend educational institutions equally rather than using racial segregation to separate students.
-Jonathan Kozol, author of The Shame of the Nation, talks about how “physical conditions in these newly integrated schools were generally more cheerful…state of mind among the teachers and the children [was] more high-spirited” in the aftermath of desegregation.
+Jonathan Kozol, author of The Shame of the Nation, talks about how "physical conditions in these newly integrated schools were generally more cheerful…state of mind among the teachers and the children [was] more high-spirited" in the aftermath of desegregation.